Sydney-Informatics-Hub/Somatic-ShortV/README.md

          qsub gatk4_pon_run_parallel.pbs

 2. Check all .vcf, .vcf.idx and .vcf.stats files exist and are non-empty for step 1.
 Checks each log file for "SUCCESS" or "error" messages printed by GATK.
-If there are any missing output files or log files contain "error" or no "SUCCESS" message, the script writes inputs to re-run to an input file (gatk_pon_missing.inputs).
+If there are any missing output files or log files contain "error" or no "SUCCESS" message, the script writes inputs to re-run to an input file (`gatk_pon_missing.inputs`).
 If all checks pass, the script prints task duration and memory per interval, then archives log files.
 If you are not using the Reference available on the [Fastq-to-BAM](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM), adjust inputs in `gatk4_pon_check_sample_run_parallel.sh`.

          nohup sh gatk4_pon_check_sample_parallel.sh /path/to/cohort.config 2> /dev/null &

+The checker script can be run on the login node and is quick.
+I advise using the `nohup` command to run this script so that the script runs without being killed.
+Things can get messy otherwise (especially if the script stops mid tar archiving)!
+Check `nohup.out` (appends stdout of nohup to file) to see if your job ran successfully:

+         cat nohup.out

    If there are tasks to re-run from step 1 (check number of tasks to re-run using `wc -l Inputs/gatk4_pon_missing.inputs`), re-run the failed tasks.
 After adjusting <project> and compute resource requests (usually one node normal node is sufficient) in `gatk4_pon_missing_run_parallel.pbs`, submit the job by: